A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: Coordination of Connected and Automated Vehicles

 \subsection{Modeling Framework}

 We consider a merging roadway (Fig. \ref{fig:merging}) consisting of main and secondary roads.
-The region that potential lateral collision between vehicles can occur is called \textit{merging zone} and has a length of $S$.
+The region where lateral collision between vehicles can occur is called \textit{merging zone} and has a length of $S$.
 On each road, there is a \textit{control zone} inside of which all vehicles can communicate with each other and with a coordinator.
-Note that the coordinator is not involved in any decision for any CAV and only enables communication of appropriate information among \acp{cav}.
+Note that the coordinator is not involved in any decision for any \ac{cav} and only enables communication of appropriate information among \acp{cav}.
 The distance from the entry of the control zone to the entry of the merging zone is $L$.
-The value of $L$ depends on the coordinator's communication range capability with the \acp{cav}, while $S<L$ is the physical length of a typical merging zone.
+The value of $L$ depends on the communication range between \acp{cav} and the coordinator, and $S<L$ is the physical length of a merging zone.